GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Here as well we have an input `PSInput`, and an output `PSOutput`.

-Since there aren't any other shaders in between the VS and the PS, the VS's output is the PS's input, the naming might be a bit confusing but that's the gist of it, PSInput should match the VSOutput in vertex shader, this isn't entirely required but not doing so is only advisable if you really know what
+Since we have not setup any other shaders in between the VS and the PS, the VS's output is the PS's input, the naming might be a bit confusing but that's the gist of it, PSInput should match the VSOutput in vertex shader, this isn't entirely required but not doing so is only advisable if you really know what